hchampury1/RoJ-SPR24/docs/Installation_Guide.md

     yarn install

+If bundle install says `rbenv: version x.x.x is not installed....` then run `rbenv install x.x.x` where x.x.x is the version you need

 If you encounter errors, make sure the PostgreSQL server has been started, or try to restart it.

 * For CentOS: